SeanDS/dump-lotus/README.md

 2. Activate the [Academic Labbook Plugin](https://alp.attackllama.com/) on the network admin plugins page.
 3. Activate the `Alpine` theme on the network admin themes page.
-3. Change the theme on the target blog appearance page to `Alpine`.
+4. Change the theme on the target blog appearance page to `Alpine`.
+5. Install the "Wordpress Importer" plugin using the WordPress network admin plugin screen.
+This is published by "wordpressdotorg".
-4. (Optional) Delete the default post and comment on the target blog.
+6. (Optional) Delete the default post and comment on the target blog.

 ## Setting up Python project
 1. Run `setup.py` in this directory to install the dependencies, either directly with Python or via pip,